Integrations

 |---|---|

-integration-teams-backend | Post a card to a Microsoft Teams channel. |
+integration-teams-backend | A Microsoft Teams connection plus an action to post a message to a channel. |

-integration-webex-backend | Post a message to a Webex space. |
+integration-webex-backend | A Webex connection plus an action to post a message to a space. |

-integration-script-backend | Run a script to deliver, for arbitrary custom logic. |
+integration-script-backend | Actions that run a shell command or a TypeScript script for arbitrary custom logic. |

 UI tour